contactengine/python-training-nlp-public/README.md

 ## Session 2

-We made a set of features to act as input to a machine learning model, by
+We made a set of features to act as input to a machine learning model, by using word vectors replacing the words in the data with word vectors and then aggregating them in a couple of different ways.

 ## Files